atosorigin/bull_sequana_ansible/ansible/readme.md

 :computer: INFO: See https://github.com/ansible/awx/blob/devel/tools/docker-compose/README.md#create-an-admin-user

-You should be able to login with your new superuser
+At this point, you should be able to login with your new superuser

 ![alt text](doc/awx_login.png)